nafSadh/notes/intvw.md

 - Andyy Hope on [**software engineering interviews** ](https://medium.freecodecamp.org/software-engineering-interviews-744380f4f2af) -- a recent article outlining how he prepared for and got hired at Facebook.

+ - [The 30-minute guide to rocking your next coding interview ](https://medium.freecodecamp.org/coding-interviews-for-dummies-5e048933b82b) -- a recent NUS grad's reflection on how he prepared for tech interviews.
+Yangshun Tay[↗](http://yangshun.im/) now works as a front-end engineer at Facebook.
+ Oh, and this guide comes with a [handbook](https://github.com/yangshun/tech-interview-handbook).

 - Sam Gavis-Hughson from Byte by Byte on [interviewing resources](https://www.byte-by-byte.com/interviewing-resources/).